Practitioners who work with rangatahi transitioning to independence

 Caregiver social workers also need to make sure caregivers understand that rangatahi will likely need a different type of oversight than what they have been providing earlier.
 Their role is less about keeping rangatahi safe and more about helping rangatahi learn how to keep themselves safe.

-If caregivers chooses not to provide ongoing care to rangatahi, social workers working with rangatahi need to talk about this with them in a sensitive manner.
+If caregivers choose not to provide ongoing care to rangatahi, social workers working with rangatahi need to talk about this with them in a sensitive manner.
 The caregiver should be part of this conversation if appropriate so that everyone knows where they stand.

 If rangatahi want to return to live with Oranga Tamariki caregivers who have looked after them previously